June 30, 1961

 The "Living Chess Game" held on the market square as part of the Hessentag can be seen.

-Alsfeld celebrates!1st Hessian Day in Alsfeld
+Alsfeld celebrates!1st Hessentag in Alsfeld